Share on ThriftyFunCheck out these photographs. Click at right to share your own photo in this guide.

 By Chelle152 from Coquille, OR

 The sky was sunny and bright and my husband and I knew we didn't want to stay inside, so we decided to explore a "new" area!
 We hopped in the car and headed towards the little tourist town of Bandon, Oregon.
-Here, we made our way to Beach Loop Drive, a curvy, paved road with multiple beach access entrances.
-We parked at a high view point and took the windy stairs down to the long, slender shoreline below.
-We were most definitely not disappointed!

 I can still remember walking the beaches of the Oregon Coast with my husband, Brian, all those many nights on the Oregon Coast.
 If was my favorite place on earth during my favorite, most colorful hour.